 What is the Ceiling for Agency-Commission?

-The part shipment is one which was already declared to custom, and later short shipped.
+The part shipment is one which was already declared to customs, and later short-shipped.
 Then it is called short shipment.
-The exporter should file a notice of short shipment to Customs and copy of notice to be handed over to Authorized Dealer.
-Whereas there is a delay in making arrangements to re-ship or shipment is entirely shutout it is called Short shipment.
-In cases of shutout shipment, the exporter shall give notice to Customs in the prescribed format and attach the unused duplicate copy of GR form and the shipping bill.
-After verifying the documents submitted by the exporter, Customs certify it and forward the same to Reserve Bank.
-The Custom will cancel the originals If the exporter makes shipment subsequently, he has to prepare a fresh set of GR form and complete the formalities.
+The exporter should file a notice of short shipment to Customs and a copy of the notice to be handed over to the Authorized Dealer.
+If there is a delay in making arrangements to re-ship or the shipment is entirely shut out it is called a Short shipment.
+In cases of shutout shipment, the exporter shall give notice to Customs in the prescribed format and attach the unused duplicate copy of the GR form and the shipping bill.
+After verifying the documents submitted by the exporter, Customs certify them and forward the same to Reserve Bank.
+The Custom will cancel the originals If the exporter makes a shipment subsequently, he has to prepare a fresh set of GR forms and complete the formalities.

 Indian Owned warehouse: